 Gerry Johnson replaced Bea Benaderet as Betty Rubble in the show's fifth and sixth seasons, when Benaderet left to concentrate on her role as Kate Bradley on Petticoat Junction.
-Johnson died soon after The Flintstones ended its ABC run and would be replaced in 1971 by Gay Hartwig (Benaderet herself died in 1968, during Petticoat's run).
+Johnson retired soon after The Flintstones ended its ABC run and would be replaced in 1971 by Gay Hartwig (Benaderet herself died in 1968, during Petticoat's run).
 Hartwig herself would be replaced by Betty Jean Ward, who was replaced by current voice Grey DeLisle.

 Jean Vander Pyl was the longest-surviving female member of the principal cast, playing Wilma until her death in 1999.
 Since then, Wilma has been played by Tress MacNeille.